U.S. Army 3rd Infantry Division conducts light infantry air assault training mission

 |High-Res.
 Downloads:

-This work, U.S. Army 3rd Infantry Division conducts light infantry air assault training mission, by SFC Jason Hull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army 3rd Infantry Division conducts light infantry air assault training mission, by SGT Robert Wormley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.